riskybacon/spikes/opengl/4.1/triangle/README.txt

 sudo make cocoa-install

 This will install the library in /usr/local

-To enable OpenGL 3 support, put a #define GLFW_GL3 prior to including <GL/glfw.h> in your code.
-This has already been done in this example

 Building the demo under OS X or Linux: mkdir build